π Syllabus

 Assignments

 Assignments will focus on applying the concepts covered in lectures and readings.
-See the assignments tab for individual instructions and the home page course calander for due dates.
+Each assignment is worth 20 points (60 points total, 30% of your grade).
+See the assignments tab for individual instructions and the home page course calendar for due dates.

 Final Project